aws-samples/aws-rtb-intelligence-kit/README.md

 * an Amazon SageMaker Studio Domain, with a user which you will be using later to run data processing and ML trainings
 * a Service Catalog Product which allows you to instantiate an EMR cluster from the SageMaker Studio workbench.
 You will be using the EMR cluster to run the actual data processing of the raw data

-After those steps we are ready to use the kit.
+After those steps we are ready to use the Kit.

 ## Run the solution